jacksleight/statamic-bard-mutator/README.md

 ## 🚨 Warning: Potential Incompatibilites

-Because of the way ProseMirror works Bard Mutator has to replace all of the standard node and mark classes with custom ones.
+Because of the way ProseMirror works Bard Mutator has to replace all of the built-in node and mark classes with its own.
 And it can only do that reliably if there are no other addons (or site code) trying to do the same thing.

-In fact, one reason I developed this in the first place was to make it possible for multiple addons/developers to make tag modifications without having to compete over the same set of classes.
+In fact, one reason I developed this in the first place was to make it possible for multiple addons to make tag modifications without having to compete over the same set of classes.

-My other Bard addon, [Bard Paragraph Style](https://github.com/jacksleight/bard-paragraph-style), is fully compatible with this addon.
+My other Bard addon, [Bard Paragraph Style](https://github.com/jacksleight/bard-paragraph-style), is fully compatible with this.
 It uses this instead of it's own node class if installed.

-*However*, if you have other addons (or site code) that replace any of the standard node and mark classes Bard Mutator probably won't work properly.
-Unfortunately there isn't really any way I can fix that.
+*However*, if you have other addons (or site code) that replace any of the built-in node and mark classes Bard Mutator probably won't work properly.
+Unfortunately I don’t think there’s any way to fix that.

 This does not affect custom nodes and marks.